Sydney-Informatics-Hub/training.artemis.python/_episodes/01-intro.md

 ### Coarse/Fine-grained parallel:
 Requires occasional or frequent communication between processors

-* Course uses a small number of processes on large data.
+* Uses a small number of processes on large data.
 * Fine grain uses a large number of small processes with very little communication.
-Improves computational bound problems.
+Improves computationally bound problems.
 * MPI implementations.
 * Some examples are finite difference time-stepping on parallel grid, finite element methods.

-In this course there are ways to implement paralellism on a low level.
+Traditional implemententations of paralellism  are done on a low level.
 However, open source software has ***evolved*** dramatically over the last few years allowing more ***high level implementations and concise 'pythonic' syntax*** that wraps around low level tools.
-The focus on this course is to use these modern high level implementations on Artemis.
+The focus on this course is to use these modern high level implementations for use on Artemis.

 Let's get started with some examples....